-From March 2006 until January 2009, the joint venture of KNOC, Equator, NJ and Tulip interpreted the existing 3D seismic survey and identified several prospect horizons in a number of geological structures.
-The prospect horizons were ranked and optimum drilling locations were selected for each geological structure.
-Finally, the geological structures were ranked and locations were selected for the two commitment wells on each block.
+From March 2006 until January 2009, the joint venture of KNOC, Equator, NJ and Tulip thoroughly interpreted the existing 3D seismic survey and identified several prospect horizons in a number of geological structures.
+The prospect horizons and, in turn, the geological structures were ranked in order to select the optimum locations for the two commitment wells on each block.